What are the 45 things you have to do when visiting Oahu, to make your trip incredible?

 20. Visit Oahu’s Popular Manoa Falls

 If you’re visiting Oahu – then you definitely don’t want to skip Manoa Falls.
 The hike to the waterfall alone makes the entire visit worth it… Not even considering the jaw-dropping view of the waterfall.
 Now, when I say “hike”, what I really mean is a walk through a nicely paved path, with gorgeous views of a jurassic-park-like forest.
 It’s seriously incredible.
 What makes it even better is the hike is easy & suitable for people of all ages – whether you’ve hiked a ton, or not.
-So feel free to hike it by you and your significant other, or bring the kids along.
+So feel free to hike it just by yourself, with your significant other, or bring the kids along.

 So, Manoa Falls sounds incredible, right? (right).
 Well, there’s a couple downsides.
 First of all, there’s a small $5 fee for parking.
 Which isn’t too bad considering how amazing the hike is.
 If the $5 fee for parking makes you not want to hike Manoa Falls, then you can simply park down the road.
 I estimate the walk from the parking you might find to be around 10 minutes or so.

 The other downside is the waterfall doesn’t flow out a ton of water – unless it’s just rained.
 So if you want better pictures (which you probably do) then I highly recommend going after heavy rainfall.